roura356a/csk/intl.en-US/Best Practices/ESS/Use ack-autoscaling-placeholder to scale pods in seconds.md

                 - containerPort: 80
                 resources:
                   requests:
-                    cpu: 3                         # Specify the amount of resources required by the workload.
+                    cpu: cpu: 3                         # Specify the amount of resources required by the workload.
                     memory: 5
         ```

         A PriorityClass that grants a higher priority than other pods is created for the workload, as shown in the following figure.
-When the node resources are insufficient, the placeholder pod placeHolder is evicted and its state changes to Pending.
+When node resources are insufficient, the placeholder pod named placeHolder is evicted and its state changes to Pending.
 After the placeholder pod changes to the Pending state, a scale-out activity is triggered in the cluster because Auto Scaling is activated for the cluster.
-Consequently, **pods are scaled out in seconds** for the workload.
+Consequently, **pods are scaled out within seconds** for the workload.

         ![pending](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/0854065061/p170802.png)